Tests and estimation strategies associated to some loss functions: Proofs of Theorems and

-Dividing this inequality by $a_{1}>0$ leads to (\ref{eq-thm01}).
-To derive (\ref{eq-BornRisk}), we use the equality $\E[Y]=\int_{0}^{+\infty}\P[Y>t]dt$ which holds for any nonnegative random variable $Y$, then an integration with respect to $\xi$ and conclude since $\overline\gP$ is arbitrary in $\sbM$.
+and (\ref{eq-thm01}) follows from a division by $a_{1}>0$}.
+To derive (\ref{eq-BornRisk}), we use the equality $\E[Y]=\int_{0}^{+\infty}\P[Y>t]\,dt$ which holds for any nonnegative random variable $Y$, then an integration with respect to $\xi$ and conclude since $\overline\gP$ is arbitrary in $\sbM$.

 To prove Theorem~\ref{thm-main02} we fix $\kappa=1/2$ in the definition of $\gZ(\gx,\gP)$, in which case (\ref{eq-fond}) becomes